 The CCC task filter offers two paradigms for defining the task filter.
-The task filter can either include everything by default or the filter can exclude everything by default.
+The default filter behavior determines whether you will define what should be excluded (i.e. everything is copied by default, except for what you specifically exclude), or whether you will define what should be included (i.e. nothing is copied by default, except for what you specifically include).
 Which behavior you choose depends on what you want CCC to do with new items that are added to the source.
 You can change the default filter behavior by clicking the button in the top-right corner of the Task Filter window:

 Exclude: Define what is excluded

-CCC's default behavior is to include everything by default.
-In this mode you define what is excluded from the backup task by unchecking the box next to an item in the file list.
-This mode is simplest for users that only want to exclude a handful of items, but generally back up everything because you don't have to revisit the task filter to indicate that new items should be included in the backup task.
-If you add a file or folder to the source (e.g. in the future after defining your task filter), and that item is not in a folder that you have excluded from the backup task, that item will automatically be included in the backup task.
+CCC's default behavior is to copy everything by default.
+In this mode you define what is excluded from the task by unchecking the box next to an item in the file list.
+This mode is simplest for users that only want to exclude a handful of items, but generally copy everything because you don't have to revisit the task filter to indicate that new items should be included in the task.
+If you add a file or folder to the source (e.g. in the future after defining your task filter), and that item is not in a folder that you have excluded from the task, that item will automatically be included in the task.

 Include: Define what is included

-In this mode, everything is excluded by default, and you define what is included in the backup task by checking the box next to an item in the file list.
-If you add an item to the source in the future, and that item is not in a folder that is specifically included by the task filter, that item will not be backed up.
-This mode is helpful in cases where you only want to back up a handful of items on a volume whose subfolders frequently change.
+In this mode, nothing is copied by default, and you define what is included in the task by checking the box next to an item in the file list.
+If you add an item to the source in the future, and that item is not in a folder that is specifically included by the task filter, that item will not be copied.
+This mode is helpful in cases where you only want to copy a handful of items on a volume whose subfolders frequently change.

 You can right-click on any folder and choose Refresh size to have CCC enumerate the contents of that folder and evaluate the task filter against its contents.
 CCC will report the total size of the folder on the source and the amount of data included to be copied.
 You can also click on the Calculate Sizes button in the toolbar to enumerate the contents of the entire source.
 This could take a while, especially for network volumes, so consider refreshing the disk usage of individual folders instead.
 If CCC is in the midst of enumerating a folder, you can right-click on that folder to stop enumeration, or click again on the Calculate Sizes button to stop the calculation.